Property Tax Freeze for Seniors in Texas: Complete 2026 Guide

 Frequently Asked Questions

-What happens to my exemptions if my spouse passes away?
-If the surviving spouse is age 55 or older, they can continue receiving the over-65 exemption and tax freeze on the same home.
-The surviving spouse should notify the appraisal district and file the appropriate paperwork to continue the exemption.
+If the surviving spouse is age 55 or older, they can continue receiving both the over-65 exemption and the tax freeze on the same home.
+The surviving spouse should contact the appraisal district to update the records and file the necessary paperwork.
+The same tax ceiling amount continues to apply.

-Lower Your Property Taxes
+Lower Your Property Taxes in 2026

 Ballard Property Tax Protest handles the entire protest process for Texas homeowners.
 We only charge a fee if we successfully reduce your taxes - no upfront cost, no risk.